-When fires rage and people need help, we sometimes forget that donations for fire victims need to include the firefighters who suffer alongside residents.
+When fires rage and people need help, we sometimes forget that donations can go towards both residents and fire fighters affected by the damage of fires.

 The California Fire Foundation

 The California Fire Foundation is a non-profit organization providing emotional and financial support to families of firefighters who fall in the line of duty, at the same time supporting other victims of natural disasters.

 Professional firefighters in the state of California formed the Foundation in 1987 to aid in the aftermath of devastation from fires and the suffering that results.
 From the losses experienced by California fire victims to the sacrifice made by families of firefighters, there are unmet needs on every side of the equation.